JACOBISAAC04/vehicle-detection-yolo/README.md

-# PPE-Detection-YOLO
+# Vehicle-Detection-YOLO

-This repository contains a project that uses YOLO for detecting Personal Protective Equipment (PPE) in images and videos.
-The project includes pre-trained models, scripts for image and video detection, and examples for testing.
+This repository contains a project that uses the YOLOv8 model for detecting vehicles (cars, trucks, etc.) in images and videos.
+The project includes pre-trained models (linked externally), scripts for real-time image and video detection, and output examples.

 ## Project Structure

 ```
-PPE-Detection/
+vehicle-detection-yolo/
 ├── data/
 │   ├── images/
 │   ├── videos/